 The Children of Lir: A Fascinating Irish Legend

-In the tales of ancient Ireland, there are more than a few races that make an appearance.
-These races are responsible for making up the whole history of the legends and myths.
-There are usually historical battles that involve two or more of those races.
+In the tales of ancient Ireland, more than a few races appear.
+These races are responsible for shaping the history of the legends and myths.
+There are usually historical battles involving two or more of those races.

 The mystical races in Irish mythology include the Tuatha De Danann, the Fomorians, and the Gaels.
 Each of them was a powerful, supernatural, magical race.
 According to myth, the residents of Ireland today descend from the Gaels.
 The Tuatha de Danann were Gods, and the Fomorians represented the destructive power of nature.

-Of all of the tribes in Irish myth, the Fomorians are quite interesting.
-Some of them were monsters, others were giants, and a few were beautiful humans.
-This variety made for many interesting tales and characters, such as Balor of the Evil Eye, who caused the tragic story of the Wooing of Etain.
+Of all of the tribes in Irish myth, the Fomorians are pretty interesting.
+Some were monsters, others were giants, and a few were beautiful humans.
+This variety made for many fascinating tales and characters, such as Balor of the Evil Eye, who caused the tragic story of the Wooing of Etain.

 Tuatha De Danann